IlanaB11/UV-Vis-Analysis/README.md

 The baseline is taken from the file that was uploaded last.

 ## About Project
 I made this as a tool to help me with my UV Vis Analysis while doing research for a 6 week period over the summer.
-Any consistent errors my data or variation with how the UV-Vis Spectometer I used (INSERT BRAND AND MODEL) worked compared to others may affect the effectivness of this processing.
-It by no means works perfectly (and it is not really meant to since it is just a tool I made for myself) but please use it as you see fit. <br> <br>
+It by no means works perfectly (and it is not really meant to since it is just a tool I made for myself). <br> <br>

 Made to process data collected from Agilent Cary 60 UV-Vis by the program Cary WinUV Scan Application version 5.1.3.1042